igromanru/HD2-Farming-Guide/README.md

 ## Discord Server
 Don't join if you haven't read the guide.
 People who refuse to read but still ask for help aren’t welcome!
 <a href="https://discord.gg/jmsAX8kjVJ"><img src='https://discordapp.com/api/guilds/1417474730906095626/widget.png?style=shield'></a>
-*Free GameGuard Bypass is available on Discord for selected members.*
+*GameGuard Bypass is available on Discord for selected members.*